Nagraj: Alternate media

 Numerous attempts have been made by Raj Comics to expand Nagraj into other media.
 However most attempts have been unfruitful.

 In the late 1990s, Raj Comics tried adapting Nagraj into a live-action television show in India.
 A few episodes were shot.
 However, the show never made it to the television screen.
-The reason cited was the poor quality of the special effects.
-Raj Comics was not satisfied with the quality of the show.
-The production of more episodes was placed on indefinite hiatus.
 The three episodes that were made are available on CDs, which were distributed freely as an attachment to digest-sized comic editions.
 (Khalnayak Nagraj, Samraat, and Saudangi).

 Nagraj was also set to feature in a proposed animated television series.
 Once again the show never made it to the television screen.
 An episodic series was in works, and a teaser was uploaded on YouTube featuring Nagraj and his arch enemy Jadugar Shakoora.
 However, since then there has been no news about the series.
 It is assumed that production has stopped because the production company Rtoonz's website has since disappeared.

 In November 2007, an agreement was signed between Motion Picture Corporation and Raj Comics to produce a high quality 2D Movie featuring Nagraj.

 Also in 2011, 2012, 2013, 2017, and 2021, five animated films based on Nagraj were released.
 They were written by the RSS Brothers and directed by Shashikanth Ramawat.
 Three of the films finally aired on Cartoon Network India in 2015 while the last two aired on that channel in 2019 and 2021.
 The films' names were My Name is Raj: Raj aur Asudama Ki Ladal, My Name is Raj: Raj Ki Nayi Chunatiyaan, My Name is Raj: Attack of the Demons, My Name is Raj: Vizukama Ki Tazar, and My Name is Raj: Return of Zohak.
 In all of the films, Shekar Ramwat starred as Raj.

 It was, however, reported in 2019, that Indian actor Ranveer Singh could play Nagraj, in a film produced by Karan Johar.
 Raj Comics president Manoj Gupta also expressed his happiness on the same.

 In February 2020 Bhojpuri star Yash announced on his birthday that he will make movie on issue no.71 Nagraj Aur vishkanya Starring Yash as nagraj while Nidhi raj will play Vishkanya as main antagonist.
 Its first look was shared on web platform gaining positive feedback.